 Cheesy Crockpot Potatoes

 Have you ever made potatoes in a slow cooker?
-We don’t that often, but when we made these Cheesy Crock Pot Potatoes for the first time we knew that was going to change.
-These crock pot potatoes are so east to make, they are perfect for every day dinners, BBQ’s and holidays!
+These Cheesy Crock Pot Potatoes have changed the game for us.
 It’s a true dump and go crock pot recipe, there’s nothing more involved than adding everything to a slow cooker, turning it on and walking away.

 Recipe Ingredients: